 Oh my God

-The sentence that comes to your mind when seeing the beauty of Bali for the first time.
+Literally the words that came to your mind when seeing the beauty of Bali for the first time.
+So pretty!
+I had never seen something like this before.

 Bali is definitely very photogenic.
-Bring your good camera and shoot like a mad man!
+Bring your good camera and shoot pics like a mad man!

 Balinese tourist industry is adult and understands what tourists want and need.
 High quality accommodation, food and service is all around.
 However, it is always recommendable to check reviews to ensure you book the right one and enjoy the best quality products and services the island has to offer!